Bathalum/agent-zero/app/FRONTEND_CONTRACT.md

   "message": "Authentication failed: Invalid API key.
 Please reconnect to Agent Zero."
 }
 ```

+**Note**: The error message may include more specific details about the authentication failure.
+In DEBUG mode, additional context (like URLs) may be included in the message.

 **Error - Connection Failed (503 Service Unavailable)**: